maximkulkin/lollipop/docs/quickstart.rst

     # => {'name': 'Should not be called Bob',
     #     'age': 'Should be at least 18 years old'}

-or use :class:`~zephyr.validators.Predicate` validator and supply a True/False function to it.
+or use :class:`~lollipop.validators.Predicate` validator and supply a True/False function to it.

 Validating cross-field dependencies is easy: ::